slim-bean/loki-shell/README.md

 This README picks up where this [article](article/article.md) left off, which covers getting started.

 ## Good stuff to know

 When you hit `ctrl-r` the default configuration will query Loki for the last 30 days of logs for the host you are on and pass them to fzf, the line limit is 50,000 lines.

 If your shell history for this machine is longer than 50k lines you won't get all the results for 30 days, you will get the 50k most recent.

-If you want to query more than 30days use logcli via the `hist` command alias we setup, likewise if you want to query multiple hosts use the `hist` alias or Grafana.
+If you want to query more than 30days use logcli via the `hist` command alias, likewise if you want to query multiple hosts use the `hist` alias or Grafana.

-If you don't need 30 days of shell history every time you hit `ctrl-r` in the .xxxxrc file change `--since=720h` to something shorter and source the file or restart your shell.
+If you don't need 30 days of shell history every time you hit `ctrl-r` in `~/.loki-shell/shell/loki-shell.xxsh` files change `--since=720h` to something shorter and source the file or restart your shell.

 If you are using the hist alias or grafana you can get all your shell history with the label `{job="shell"}`, to get a specific host `{job="shell",host="host1"}`, it's possible to use a regex to match multiple hosts too `{job="shell",host=~"host1|host2"}`